RemoteToHome-io/wg-udp-relay/README.md

 - Value: ++

 ### Real-World Testing Results
+Example chosen using endpoints that had poor direct international transit routing between the local ISP and the international server location: MX to Singapore.
+In this case we were able to obtain a 300%+ performance increase for a customer simply by relaying the traffic to a location that does have solid local routing (California), and taking advantage of Akamai's global CDN backbone.

 Testing from: Puerto Vallarta, Mexico → California Relay → Singapore Server.  ~16,100 km / 10,000 miles (close to half-way around the world)

 **Nanode 1GB ($5/mo):**